arnab333/arnab333/README.md

 ## Software Engineer

-👋 Hi, I'm Arnab — a backend engineer with 6+ years of experience building high-performance, cloud-native systems.
-I specialize in Node.js, TypeScript, and Java, crafting resilient microservices, scalable APIs, and distributed architectures.
+A backend engineer with 6+ years of experience building high-performance, cloud-native systems.
+I specialize in Node.js,
+TypeScript, and Java, crafting resilient microservices, scalable APIs, and distributed architectures.
 Passionate about CI/CD, DevOps, and system design, I love turning complex technical challenges into elegant, maintainable solutions.
 Always exploring, always building.

 - 🌍 I'm based in India
 - 🤝 I'm open to collaborating on any interesting projects

 ### Skills